design & creative collabs

 PROJECT

-THE NOCOINER SYNDROME introduces and analyzes the nocoiner syndrome, a condition where individuals, especially those benefiting from the current financial system's Cantillon Effect, perceive early Bitcoin adopters as immoral.
+THE NOCOINER SYNDROME introduces and analyzes a condition where individuals, especially those benefiting from the current financial system's Cantillon Effect, perceive early Bitcoin adopters as immoral.

 This paper was written in reaction to the statements made by the European Central Bank about Bitcoin.